blair-robot-project/vetbot2024/README.md

-# Robot 2024
+# vetbot2024
-Repository for Team 449's code for the 2024 FRC Crescendo game.
+Repository for FRC Team 449's code for [2025 Blair Bunnybots](https://robot.mbhs.edu/bunnybots).

 Credit to 6328 for characterization commands and analysis.